tanmaypardeshi/tanmaypardeshi/README.md

 I am currently pursuing a Master's degree in Computer Science at the North Carolina State University where I am undertaking courses such as Operating System Principles, Computer Networks and Cloud Computing.

-I have worked as a Software Developer at Avaya, Pune.
-I have graduated from Pune Institute of Computer Technology in 2022 and I have an undergraduate degree in Information Technology.
+I have worked as a Software Developer at Avaya for a year and I have graduated from University of Pune with an undergraduate degree in Information Technology.

 I have profound interest in  Computers and Computer Engineering.
 My core domains involve Software and Web Development, Cloud Computing and Devops.
 I am passionate about engineering robust, efficient and scalable solutions to real world problems using technology.